GoogleCloudPlatform/gifinator/README.md

 You will also need to install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads) to build and deploy to Kubernetes.

+You will also need to have created a Google Cloud Storage bucket, for exclusive use by the application.

 To run and test locally, you will also need to have Redis installed and running.

 ### Building Locally